You’ve just spent months considering what foods to eat while pregnant.

 You can get started with our helpful guide to postpartum diets that benefits you and your baby.

 What should I include in my breastfeeding diet?

 Here’s a list of what to include:

-Think about two to three servings a day.
+Think about three servings a day.

 Fish deserves a special mention because it contains omega-3 fatty acids that are vital for your baby’s brain development.